swseighman/Cassandra-Quarkus-Demo/README.md

 # Cassandra Client with Quarkus

+Apache Cassandra® is a free and open-source, distributed, wide column store, NoSQL database management system designed to handle large amounts of data across many commodity servers, providing high availability with no single point of failure.

+In this guide, we'll demonstrate how you can create a REST service to access a Cassandra database and then create a native image executable of the application.

+### Credits
+This example is based on an article that appears [here](https://quarkus.io/version/1.7/guides/cassandra).

 ### Connecting to Apache Cassandra or DataStax Enterprise (DSE)

 The main properties to configure are: `contact-points`, to access the Cassandra database; `local-datacenter`, which is required by the driver and optionally, the `keyspace` to bind.